subaquatic-pierre/postmanager/README.md

 ## Features

-- AWS S3 Storage: This means you can store your content directly to the cloud with very little configuration out of the box.
+- AWS S3 storage: This means you can store your content directly to the cloud with very little configuration out of the box.

-- Local Storage: Store all your content on your local system, skip cloud vulnerabilities or use for quick development purposes.
+- Local storage: Store all your content on your local system, skip cloud vulnerabilities or use for quick development purposes.

-- Easy Media Management: Add, Delete or Update any media associated with your content.
+- Easy media management: Add, Delete or Update any media associated with your content.
 Receive media data in a web friendly way for easy image source display.

-- Control Your Meta Data: Meta data each data point has meta data associated which can be in any shape.
+- Control your meta data: Meta data each data point has meta data associated which can be in any shape.
 The user has complete control.

 ## Requirements